Developer Guide

 prefix-keyword pair, an instance of its associated predicate class is created

-and all the instances are combined with Predicate#and
+and all the instances are combined with Predicate#and.
+This final predicate

 the user.